JustinDjafar/SaaSquatch-Challenge/report.md

 # Reply Probability Predictor for SaaSquatch Leads

-**Problem**: SaaSquatch Leads users need to optimize email outreach to maximize reply rates, reducing credit waste and aligning with the platform’s goal of “engaging smarter, closing faster”.
+**Problem**: SaaSquatch Leads users can send emails directly from the platform, with Dr. Larry LeadGen assisting in crafting context-based emails.
+However, users risk wasting valuable tokens on emails that are unlikely to receive responses due to poorly chosen contexts, such as targeting unresponsive industries.
+An alternative is to enhance Dr. Larry’s email generation capabilities to produce more effective emails.

-**Approach**: Developed a reply probability predictor to guide users in crafting effective emails.
-The tool takes `industry`, `focus`, and `message` inputs and predicts the likelihood of a reply, helping users prioritize high-impact outreach.
-A Flask web interface provides intuitive access.
+**Approach**: Developed a reply probability predictor to help users create high-impact emails.
+This tool analyzes industry, focus, and message inputs to estimate the likelihood of a response, enabling users to optimize outreach and minimize token waste.
+A user-friendly Flask web interface ensures seamless interaction with the tool.

 **Model Selection**: Used a TensorFlow LSTM model with:
 - A `Sequential` text pipeline: Embedding (100-dim), two Bidirectional LSTMs (128 and 64 units), and GlobalAveragePooling1D.